DOCTORATE IN ADMINISTRATION

 CAPDEVILLA, Ignasi

-Associate Research at l’École Polytechnique (CRG-i3).
-Head of Digital, Entrepreneurship & Society at Paris School of Business.
+Associate Researcher at l’École Polytechnique (CRG-i3) and Head of Digital, Entrepreneurship & Society at Paris School of Business.
 Lecturer at HEC Montréal.
-Postdoc degree from Université de Strasbourg.
-PhD in Management from HEC Montréal.
-MBA from ESADE Business School.
-BS and MS in Industrial Engineering.
-Nominated to Best Paper Award for the article “How Creative Organizations Develop Systematic Ways to Recognize and Select Novel Ideas” (Academy of Management).
-Award for the European project Cowork4EU (Paris School of Business).
-Associate Research at Mosaic, the Creativity & Innovation Hub, in HEC Montréal.
-Author of many scientific papers published in the top scientific journals worldwide.
+Holds a postdoctoral degree from Université de Strasbourg, a PhD in Management from HEC Montréal, and an MBA from ESADE Business School.
+Also earned a BS and MS in Industrial Engineering.
+Nominated for the Best Paper Award by the Academy of Management for the article “How Creative Organizations Develop Systematic Ways to Recognize and Select Novel Ideas.”
+Recipient of an award for the European project Cowork4EU (Paris School of Business).
+Associate Researcher at Mosaic—The Creativity & Innovation Hub at HEC Montréal.
+Author of numerous scientific publications featured in leading international journals.

 MONTES, Juan Sebastián

-PhD in Business Administration and Management from IESE Business School – University of Navarra.
+PhD in Business Administration and Management from IESE Business School—Universidad de Navarra.
 Expert in strategic planning and implementation, public policy, government, and international business.
-Professor at Boston University and Adolfo Ibáñez University, Governor of Los Lagos region, and CEO at Salmofood in Puerto Montt.
-He currently serves as Associate Professor of the Practice at Carroll School of Management in Boston College (United States).
+He has held academic positions at Boston University and Universidad Adolfo Ibáñez, and leadership roles as Governor of Los Lagos Region and CEO of Salmofood in Puerto Montt.
+He currently serves as Associate Professor of the Practice at the Carroll School of Management, Boston College (United States).

 VIVES DE PRAGA, Luis

 PhD in Management from IESE Business School.
-Diploma in Piano Performance and Music Theory.
-Bachelor in Business Administration from Universidad de Navarra.
-Postdoctoral fellow at the Sloan School of Management at the Massachusetts Institute of Technology (MIT).
-Luis has been visiting professor at various universities worldwide and worked with multinational companies in the United States, Europe, Latin America, Asia and the Middle East across multiple sectors, including banking, insurance, telecommunications, wines and spirits, pharmaceuticals, among others.
-He is the current Director of Corporate Relations and Engagement, and Full Professor in the Department of Strategy and General Management at ESADE Business School.
-Associate Dean of the Full-Time MBA, Director of International Custom Programmes and Director of Multinational MBA.
-Luis has also served as Consulting Editor at Harvard Deusto Business Review in Spain.
+Holds a Diploma in Piano Performance and Music Theory, and a Bachelor’s Degree in Business Administration from Universidad de Navarra.
+Completed a postdoctoral fellowship at the Sloan School of Management, Massachusetts Institute of Technology (MIT).
+He has served as a visiting professor at numerous universities around the world and has collaborated with multinational companies across the United States, Europe, Latin America, Asia, and the Middle East, spanning sectors such as banking, insurance, telecommunications, wines and spirits, pharmaceuticals, among others.
+Currently, he is the Director of Corporate Relations and Engagement and Full Professor in the Department of Strategy and General Management at ESADE Business School.
+He has also held several leadership positions, including Associate Dean of the Full-Time MBA, Director of International Custom Programmes, and Director of the Multinational MBA.
+Additionally, he served as Consulting Editor at Harvard Deusto Business Review in Spain.